beaverbuilder/documentation/docs/general/pre-sales/what-is-the-difference-between-unlimited-sites.md

 ## Unlimited Sites

-Unlimited Sites refers to the number of sites that you can add your license key to.
-There is no limit on any of our packages and that includes for Multi Site setups.
-You also can use your license key across servers and even hosts.
+*Unlimited sites* refers to the number of sites that you can add your license key to.
+There is no limit on any of our packages, including network sites with multisite setups.

+*Unlimited sites* also means that you can use your license key across servers and even hosts.

+See our [Terms and Conditions](https://www.wpbeaverbuilder.com/terms-and-conditions/) for details about the conditions under which you can use your license key.